 Not complicating it any further, just remember to refer few of the sample resume before creating your own.
 Moreover, flaunt skills in different sections of your experience.

-To get more interview calls, run your resume against job description.
+To get more interview calls, check your resume against job description.
 Find out skills required for the job, optimize resume with keywords as per recommendations.
 Get to pass ATS and get more interview calls.
-Click on below link.